bigskysoftware/htmx/www/content/extensions/idiomorph.md

 the existing DOM's nodes as possible.
 By preserving nodes when changing from one tree to another you can present a much smoother transition between the two states.

-You can use the idiomorph morphing algorith as a [swapping](@attributes/hx-swap) strategy by including the idiomorph extension.
+You can use the idiomorph morphing algorithm as a [swapping](@attributes/hx-swap) strategy by including the idiomorph extension.

 ## Install